Data Expedition, Inc. ®

 The most common problem encountered in the updating process is accidentally installing or running an older version of the software.
 The following steps can help you avoid problems:

 Make sure you have obtained the correct package for your platform from the correct source.
 See Where to Get an Update above for details and links.
 In some cases, you may obtain your packages from a reseller or your network administrator.
 Remember that package names ending in 'T' are trials which will expire.
-Only packages with names ending in 'P' are perpetual.
+Packages with names ending in 'P' are licensed for production use.

 Save to an Empty Folder